Healthcare

 The Client

-A five-provider physiotherapy and sports medicine clinic in a major metropolitan area — anonymized at client request — serving approximately 340 active patients per month.
+A five-provider physiotherapy and sports medicine clinic in a major metropolitan area serving approximately 340 active patients per month.
 Services ranging from post-surgical rehabilitation to athletic performance treatment, with appointment lengths of 45–90 minutes and an average revenue of $280 per appointment.

 The clinic had been using Jane App as their practice management system for three years.
 Scheduling was managed by two front-desk staff.
 The clinic was at capacity — 6-to-8-week wait lists for new patients — but consistently losing revenue to no-shows and last-minute cancellations that couldn't be filled fast enough.